hauler-dev/hauler-docs/docs/hauler-usage/store/add/chart.md

       --version string             (Optional) Specify the version of the chart (v1.0.0 | 2.0.0 | ^2.0.0)

 Global Flags:
+      --audit-level string     Set the audit logging level (none, standard, verbose) (defaults standard) --blob-concurrency int   (Optional) Override the maximum number of concurrent blob writes (0 auto-derives from --concurrency where set, otherwise defaults to 16)
   -d, --haulerdir string       Set the location of the hauler directory (default $HOME/.hauler)
+      --ignore-errors          Warn and continue instead of failing on errors, including storing images that failed verification (defaults false)
-      --ignore-errors      Ignore/Bypass errors (i.e. warn on error) (defaults false) -l, --log-level string   Set the logging level (i.e. info, debug, warn) (default "info") -r, --retries int        Set the number of retries for operations (default 3) -s, --store string       Set the directory to use for the content store -t, --tempdir string     (Optional) Override the default temporary directory determined by the OS
+  -l, --log-level string       Set the logging level (i.e. info, debug, warn) (defaults info) -r, --retries int            Set the number of retries for operations (0 uses HAULER_RETRIES, otherwise defaults to 3) -s, --store string           Set the directory to use for the content store -t, --tempdir string         (Optional) Override the default temporary directory determined by the OS -w, --work-dir string        (Optional) Set the directory for output that commands would otherwise write to the current directory (default: current directory)
 ```

 ### Example Commands for Charts